snewhouse/TextHunter/README.md

 Hello and welcome to TextHunter

-This is the first 'Official' release.
+This is the first 'official' release (in the loosest possible sense).
 Simply unzip and run

 texthunter.bat.
 Note, the program has primarily been developed